markmac99/weatherstnapi/readBmp280/README.md

 ## Configuration
 Insert your MQ broker and port details into *mqConfig.py* Also in this file, set your station's altitude above sea level.
 This is used to calibrate the pressure.
+Update ExecStart in *bmp280.service* to reflect the location in which you've installed the script.
+Default is */home/pi/weather/readBmp280*.
+Update *bmp280.sh* to reflect where you want the output to be written.
+Default is */home/pi/weather*.
+Update ExecStop in *bmp280.service* to reference the same location.

 ## Installation
 Run the *installservice.sh* script.
-This will install and start a service *bmp280*
+This will install and start a service *bmp280* To stop the service, run *sudo systemctl stop bmp280*.

-# Output
+# Logging Output
-The programme generates a log in *./logs*
-The programme generates a JSON file in *./maplinstn* containing the most recent data.
-You'll need to periodically delete this file to save space.
+The programme generates a log in a *logs* folder and a JSON data file in a folder *maplinstn* relative to the output location you specified.
+You'll need to keep an eye on the sizes of these folders and delete files as needed.

 # MQ output
 The service publishes to four MQTT topics